tommyquant/campfire/README.md

 ## Installation

-To use Campfire Secrets, clone this repository and follow Firebase's [Getting Started](https://firebase.google.com/docs/functions/get-started) tutorial for Cloud Functions to deploy.
+To use Campfire, clone this repository and follow Firebase's [Getting Started](https://firebase.google.com/docs/functions/get-started) tutorial for Cloud Functions to deploy.

 Before deploying for the first time, set the password using: